Blogs & Articles

 Blog...
 Developing a Personal Communication Strategy

 Blog...
-Effective Meeting Management
+Effective Meeting Management with Six Thinking Hats

 How many times have you been chairing or attending a meeting to discuss a specific topic / project and attendees start talking at cross purposes and before you know it personal conflict arises and initial objective for the meeting is lost.

 Blog...
-Widening the uses of GROW
+Widening the uses of the GROW Model

 The introduction of GROW into coaching conversations has provided a clear, structured process that pretty much anyone can follow with a bit of guidance.
-The coaching conversation using GROW has 4 components:

 Blog...
 Use your intuition it will serve you well